hphelion/documentation/UNIX-CLI-Compute-Examples.md

         $ hpcloud servers mongo 1083654

-To add a new server (specifying an image and a flavor):
+To add a new server specifying an image and a flavor:

         $ hpcloud servers:add myserver 100 -i 227
         Created server 'myserver' with id '111'.

+If you specify `preferred_flavor` and `preferred_image` specified in your account file, you do not need to specify them:

+        $ hpcloud servers:add sameold
+        Created server 'sameold' with id '112'.

 To add a new server (specifying a flavor, an image, a keyname and a security group):